akhilvishaka/Donor-prediction/README.md

 This project uses KNN Algorithm which helps to predict whether a person donated blood in specific period of time(March 2007) based on the features like Recency, Frequency, Monetary and Time.
 The data set is obtained from University of California.
-The tools used are Anaconda, Spyder, Python.
+The tools used are Anaconda, Spyder, Google Colab, Python.